 Meet & Greet

-This home is on the lower ground floor and there are stairs to access the entrance door.
+This home is located on the lower ground floor and there are stairs to access the entrance door from street level.

 There is limited phone reception inside this home.